martinchernyavskiy/Notes/CS/Algorithms/Asymptotic Notation (Complexity).md

 base case: a = 1, then gcd(1,b) follows from algorithm 1

-inductive hypothesis: we induct on the first argument and assume the al
+inductive hypothesis: we induct on the first argument and assume the algorithm correctly returns gcd(a,b) for all a <= n

+inductive step: a = n+1:

+If a < b, it will return gcd(b-a, a) correct by fact 1

+if a > b, then returns gcd(b. a(b+1) correctly by hypothesis and by lemma this is gcd of a, b